Zero Waste as a Concept

 Consumers and municipalities are at the end of the production stream.
 We have to take whatever is given to us, the results of decisions made at the beginning of the production process.
 Design for environment and extended producer responsibility are key factors in getting to zero waste.
 Without these, it’s truly not possible.

-When industry re-designs, great thing can happen.
+When industry re-designs, great things can happen.
 The waste reduced when HP changed its printer cartridge packaging, for example, will be considerable.
 Consumers still get a printer cartridge, HP still gets to sell its product, and we all move closer to zero waste.

 Now, if all companies adopted design for the environment and cradle-to-cradle responsibility, zero waste would be achievable and it would be a whole lot easier for consumers and communities to do their parts.